About Long Term Incapacity Allowance (LTIA)

 - in some cases, LTIA can be claimed for many years

-- LTIA is based on the effects of your illness or injury, not whether or not you can work or your financial circumstances
+- LTIA is based on the effects of your illness or injury, not on if you can work or your financial circumstances

-- you’ll only get the same amount of LTIA as maximum STIA if you are given a LTIA 100% award
+- you’ll only get the same amount of LTIA as maximum STIA if you're given a LTIA 100% award

-- you can claim LTIA and work, unlike STIA
+- you can claim LTIA and work.
+You cannot claim STIA and work

-- LTIA is based on a medical assessment by a Social Security doctor, not medical certificates
+- LTIA is based on a medical assessment by a doctor, not medical certificates

 - not all LTIA awards include Social Security contribution credits